MarktW86/azure-psdocs-processing/azureipps/0/AADRM/Get-AadrmUserLog.md

 ```

 ## DESCRIPTION
 The **Get-AadrmUserLog** cmdlet downloads Azure Rights Management user logs to local storage.
+You must specify either a specific date or a date range to download the log entries.

 You must use PowerShell to get these user logs; you cannot do this action by using a management portal.

 When you run this command and specify a date only for the **DateTime** objects, the time is assumed to be 00:00:00 in your local time, and then converted to UTC.

-When you specify a time with a date (for example, -fordate "2/1/2016 15:00:00"), that date and time is converted to UTC.
+When you specify a time with a date (for example, -ForDate "2/1/2016 15:00:00"), that date and time is converted to UTC.
 The **Get-AadrmUserLog** command then gets the logs for that UTC time period.

 See the examples for how you might need to change your **DateTime** values, to accommodate the conversion needed for your local time.

-For more information about usage logging, For more information about usage logging, see [Logging and analyzing usage of the Azure Rights Management service](https://docs.microsoft.com/information-protection/deploy-use/log-analyze-usage).
+For more information about usage logging and a step-by-step example, see [Logging and analyzing usage of the Azure Rights Management service](https://docs.microsoft.com/information-protection/deploy-use/log-analyze-usage).

 ## EXAMPLES